The unforgettable Worsbrough Reservoir: A Local hidden gem

 There’s the Worsbrough Mill Museum for you to have a look round, this is definitely on my to do list next time in there.

-And also for those of you who like to fish, there’s plenty of spots where you can set up camp and have a nice relaxing day by the water.
+And also for those of you who like to fish there’s Worsbrough reservoir fishing, with plenty of spots where you can set up camp and have a nice relaxing day by the water.
 With this in mind, please keep your dog on a lead, especially if it has a tendency to go wandering, as we don’t want the people fishing disturbed.

 And there you have it my love